apache/opendal/docs/rfcs/0561-list-metadata-reuse.md

 But...wait! many storage-services returns object metadata when listing, like HDFS, AWS and GCS.
 The rust standard library returns metadata when listing local file systems, too.

-In the previous versions of OpenDAL we just simply ignored them.
+In the previous versions of OpenDAL those fields were just get ignored.
 This wastes users' time on requesting on metadata.

 # Guide-level explanation